 “How do you know this?
 How do you know we will not murder you before taking our leave?”

 I smile and chuckle quietly, the mirth spreading through my body quickly making the aches and pains disappear.

 “If you wanted to kill me, you would already have done it.
 It does not take a genius to know that a hired assassin, even when tied up, is still dangerous.
 Had you truly wished me dead, I would be dead now, and my soul consigned to whatever gods saw fit to claim it.”

 Zia sheathes the blade and turns away.
 Striding quickly enough to make her dress flutter about her ankles.
 “Goodbye assassin.
 We will never see you again, nor do we wish to.”

 I know I could escape and free myself, yet I choose not to.
 The only action I take is to smile, and call out once more.
 “The Iron Pillars.
 That is where I was to meet them.
 Show them what they have done princess, and let your anger fuel you.”

 Before she has gone too far, she turns once more, and raising a hand waves a final goodbye.
 I have made my decision.
 In later years I will debate upon my reasons for my actions.
 Was it pride?
 Vengeance?
 Or a simple need to prove I could not be manipulated?

 Whatever my reasons, I had my chance to stop the coming wave of death.
 I can only hope I live to regret my decision.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, BronnenWrite a Review